bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 #### Determining the best split
-Now that the metric for best split is defined, we can calculate it one feature at a time and determine the best feature to spli
+Now that the metric for best split is defined, we can calculate it one feature at a time and determine the best feature to split on.

+This function's purpose is just to find the best feature to split the current node.
+It says nothing about what to do after the best feature is found.

     def best_split(data, features, response):
 	    #Initialize the best feature for storing